pjmidgard/Spring-76/README.md

 # Spring-76
 Spring-76
-Division minus 1 this number write bit less and multyply by this number back.
-If prime number -1 and divide.
+Division minus 1 this plus write bit less and multyply by this number back.
+If prime number -2 and divide.
 Repeat this many times.